The Lost World (Crichton novel): Plot

-The next morning, Harding heads out to recover one of the team's vehicles that Thorne left behind while saving her and Malcolm from the trailer, as it may be the only vehicle large enough to carry everyone to the rendezvous point.
-Upon finding it, she encounters Dodgson attempting to steal the vehicle for himself.
+In the morning, a herd of Maiasaurs, looking for their stolen eggs, destroy the jeep.
+Harding resolves to retrieve the Explorer as there's less than an hour until their pickup helicopter arrives and leaves without them.
+Upon finding the car, she encounters Dodgson attempting to steal it for himself.
 An adult T. rex approaches, and they both hide under the car.
-Harding pushes Dodgson back out, whereupon the T. rex picks him up, carries him to its nest, and feeds him to her offspring.
-Harding sets out to reach the helicopter before it can take off, but she finds she is too late.
-Eventually, Kelly discovers a boat docked on the island and finds a tunnel, allowing the group to reach it just as the raptors break into the general store.
+Harding pushes Dodgson back out, whereupon the T. rex picks him up, carries him to its nest, and feeds him to its offspring.
+Harding sets out to reach the helicopter before it can take off, but she's too late.
+Meanwhile, Kelly logs on to the InGen network to find another way off the island.
+The raptors return and try to break into the general store.
+Eventually, Kelly discovers a boat dock and a maintenance tunnel.
+The group, along with Harding, reaches the boat just as the raptors enter the general store.